hisunnymay/community/docs/reference/annotations/fillstrategy.md

 ::: story

-Bot: Happy Valentine's day!
-We only sell roses for tens a bunch today.

-What kind of flower do you like?
+Bot: *Happy Valentine's day!
+We only sell roses for tens a bunch today.<br/>&emsp;&emsp;What kind of flower do you like?*

-User: Rose
+User: *Rose*

-Bot: Ok, then your order is done for 10 roses.
+Bot: *Ok, then your order is done for 10 roses.*

 :::